 Does your dog have a barking problem?

-Logan City Council regularly host FREE barking seminars for residents at various locations around the city.
+Logan City Council regularly host FREE pet education sessions specific to barking behaviour for residents at various locations around the city.
 For further information, refer to our Animal Seminars page.